Nina Rees

 Senior Fellow, George W. Bush Institute

-Nina also served as Senior Vice President for Strategic Initiatives at Knowledge Universe, a leading global education company with investments in early childhood education, before- and after-school programs, and online instruction.
-In the 1990s, Nina was the Heritage Foundation’s senior education analyst and chief spokesperson on education.
-She began her career on Capitol Hill, where she worked for then-Congressman Porter Goss.
+She served as the first Deputy Under Secretary for Innovation and Improvement at the U.S. Department of Education and previously worked in the White House as Deputy Assistant for Domestic Policy to the Vice President.
+Nina also served as Senior Vice President for Strategic Initiatives at Knowledge Universe, a global education company with investments in early childhood education, before- and after-school programs, and online instruction.
+In the 1990s, she was the Heritage Foundation’s senior education analyst and chief spokesperson on education.
+She began her career on Capitol Hill, working for then-Congressman Porter Goss.

-Nina currently serves on the board of visitors of George Mason University, the board of directors of the PIE Network and the advisory committee of the Program on Education Policy and Governance at Harvard University’s John F. Kennedy School of Government.
+Nina currently serves on the board of directors of Building Hope and Oakmont as well as the advisory committee of the Program on Education Policy and Governance at Harvard University’s John F. Kennedy School of Government.
 She is a Pahara-Aspen Fellow and a member of the Aspen Global Leadership Network.
+A native of Iran who immigrated to America at the age of 14, Nina earned her undergraduate degree at Virginia Tech and a master’s degree at George Mason University.
+She is the proud mom of a Davidson Wildcat.

 Nina Rees Library Contributions